 Did you lose or forget to pack your knife sharpener?
 The best natural alternative to a whetstone or the diamond stone sharpener is a river stone (rock).
 However, though they’re readily available, they might be softer than synthetic stone sharpeners.

 Did you know that glass is an effective knife blade sharpener?
 If you don’t have a synthetic stone sharpener and can’t find a natural stone, look for glass.
-And, you don’t have to search frantically for a piece of broken glass in the wild, although it’s common to come across glass bottles that people have thrown away.
+And, you don’t have to search for a piece of broken glass in the wild, although it’s common to come across glass bottles people have thrown away.

 A paracord (parachute cord) is one of the essentials in a survival situation.
 It has a variety of uses, including: